shaka-project/shaka-lab/shaka-lab-gateway/README.md

 Use it in your own setup if you wish, but at your own risk.
 If installed naively, this could conflict with existing services on your network.

-**NOTE**: To allow Active Directory users to log in, install the [`shaka-lab-gateway-client`](https://github.com/shaka-project/shaka-lab/tree/main/shaka-lab-gateway-client#readme) package.
-To allow AD users to log into the gateway device itself, that device must still have the client package installed.
+**NOTE**: To allow Active Directory users to log in on a device, install the [`shaka-lab-gateway-client`](https://github.com/shaka-project/shaka-lab/tree/main/shaka-lab-gateway-client#readme) package.
+This includes the gateway device itself.
+To allow AD users to log into the gateway, that device must also have the client package installed.

 ## Installation